nuhorchak/resume/README.md

 ## Want to use this to build your own CV/resume?

-I built a package that makes setting up a CV this way rather easy: [`datadrivencv`](http://nickstrayer.me/datadrivencv/).
+Nick Strayer built a package that makes setting up a CV this way rather easy: [`datadrivencv`](http://nickstrayer.me/datadrivencv/).

 The easiest way to get going is running these lines in the directory you want to have your CV in: